gregr/ina/nscheme/README.md

 * eventually at the RTL level, would like to define procedures with register pre/post conditions

 ### other backends to consider
-WebAssembly, Python, C, Java, .NET, LLVM, x86, ARM, FPGA, ...
+WebAssembly, Python, C, Java, .NET, Erlang, LLVM, x86, ARM, FPGA, ...

 ### other platforms to consider
-Electron, Node.js, Python, POSIX, Java, .NET, mobile etc., bare metal, ...
+Electron, NW.js/Node.js, Python, POSIX, Java, .NET, Erlang, mobile etc., bare metal, ...

 ### alternative semantics
 Support other forms of evaluation using the same syntax: